msamogh/GPT-NegoChat-Corpus/README.md

 # GPT-Negochat: A *more realistic* corpus of negotiation dialogues

 The **GPT-Negochat** corpus is a modified version of the original Negochat corpus, which contains negotiation dialogues between an Employer and a Candidate.
-The "Candidate" utterances in the original corpus were generated using a template-based NLG module and therefore, sound robotic and in general, do not sound convincingly real.
+The utterances in the original corpus were generated using a template-based NLG module and therefore, sound robotic and in general, do not sound convincingly real.

 GPT-Negochat is the result of using GPT-3 to modify this original corpus to make the dialogues resemble actual job-negotiation dialogues more closely while still retaining the original meaning of the utterances.